 - A reviewer has a ‘read and view’ only role.
-This means that they can read and view all information, materials, and exam papers from appointed participants and exams, but without the possibility of altering, assessing and grading.
+This means that they can read and view all information, materials, and submissions from appointed participants and exams, but without the possibility of altering, assessing and marking.

-- A licence administrator has the rights to control an institution's WISEflow licence.
+- A licence administrator has the right to control the WISEflow licence of an institution.